-First to Third Selection
+First to third selection

-Course selection time
+Course selection period

 You can also change your preferences or priorities throughout the period (i.e. as often as you like!).